bitcoin/bitcoin/SECURITY.md

 ## Supported Versions

-See our website for versions of vBitcoin Core that are currently supported with security updates: https://veriblock.org
+See our website for versions of BTCSQ Core that are currently supported with security updates: https://veriblock.org

 ## Reporting a Vulnerability